Download the checklist:

-A copy of this COVIDSafe Event Checklist should be published on your organisation's website, Facebook page or other social media page, to ensure attendees understand the event is registered and that you have undertaken COVIDSafe measures for your event.
+A copy of your completed COVIDSafe Event Checklist should be published on your organisation's website, Facebook page or other social media page.
+Publishing your COVIDSafe Event Checklist ensures attendees understand the event is registered and that you have undertaken COVIDSafe measures for your event.

 Event organisers are required to keep a copy of the COVIDSafe Event Checklist and their confirmation of registration and show these to enforcement officers upon request.

 - event name

 - date of event

 - event commencement and completion time